natir/clairiere/paper/paper.md

 Intersection search between sets of intervals is a useful task for many bioinformatics problems, such as finding the regions of interest affected by a variant, or even calculating the coverage of the same type of region.

-Several tools already exist to address these issues as bedtools, bedtk, coitrees and iitii.
-Clairiere reuse idea from bedtk and iitii and implements them in the Rust language to take advantage of its parallelization capabilities, to improve performances in building time.
+Several tools already exist to address these issues, by build and query a binary tree of interval as bedtools, bedtk, coitrees, superintervals and iitii.
+Clairiere reuse idea from bedtk and iitii and implements them in the Rust language to take advantage of its parallelization capabilities, to improve runtime of tree building.

 # Statement of need

 To know the impact of a variation in the genome of an individual, it is necessary to determine which biological region it will affect.
 Biological regions and variant can be represented as intervals in $\mathbb{N}$.
-With these representations the problem of associate a variant to biological region affected could be see as a trouble to found intersection between an interval and a set of interval.
+With these representations the problem of associate a variant to biological region affected could be see as a trouble to found an intersection between two interval set.
+A set compose by one interval that represent variant and a set of interval that represent all know annotation on genome.

-Bedtk[@bedtk] is a C library that adress this question by implement an implicit binary search tree, iitii[@iitii] reuse same idea but introduce an interpolation index to start binary search from a lower level in tree.
-But this implementation aren't multi-thread, Clairiere by implement this method in Rust use the capability of paralellisation of these language[@why_rust].
+Bedtk[@bedtk] is a C library that adress this question by implement an implicit binary search tree. iitii[@iitii] reuse same idea but introduce an interpolation index to start binary search from a lower level in tree.
+Coitree[@coitree] implement a cache aware binary tree[@cache_b_tree] to try solve this issue.
+But this implementation aren't multi-thread, Clairiere by implement these idea in Rust and try to use the capability of paralellisation of these language[@why_rust].

 # Method